porthiago/cult-algorithm-suggestion-app/README.md

 - App to manage my own cultural or entertainment interests.
-- Using my own algorithm to suggest content to relate
+- Using my own algorithm to suggest a variety types of content to relate